JarekParal/ht1621-7-seg/README.md

-# HT1621 7 segment LCD Arduino library
+# HT1621 7 segment LCD Arduino library for ESP32

+**Note:** This library has hot fixes for correct work with ESP32.

 Arduino library for 7-segment lcds based on the HT1621 driver.
 Very often marked as PDC-6X1.

 <img src="extras/photo.jpg" alt="photo" width="500">